HYF-Class19/agile-development-loruki-group-4/planning/retrospective.md

 ## Start Doing

-- Running the lint:css and validate:HTML commands since we are witing HTML and CSS codes.
+- Running the lint:css and validate:HTML commands since we are writing HTML and CSS codes.

 ## Lessons Learned